Fakhra Younus: Legacy

 Her attack, trial, and suicide received international attention, and highlighted the plight of acid attacks victims in Pakistan.
 There were 1,375 acid attacks in the country between 2007 and 2016; or some 153 per year; however only 56% are actually female victims or 85 per year.
-She was featured in the critically acclaimed documentary film, Saving Face (2012), having been awarded the nation's first Oscar less than a month prior to her suicide.
+She was featured in a critically acclaimed documentary film about acid attacks, Saving Face (2012), which was awarded the nation's first Oscar less than a month prior to her suicide.
 As a result of the awareness she helped raise, acid attacks have continuously fallen.

 "In 2016 and 2017, there were a total of 71 victims of acid attacks, whereas between 2018 and 2019, there were 62 cases related to acid throwing".
 Additionally protections have been brought in for women including the very latest Acid and Burn Crime Bill (2017), which "offers free medical treatment and rehabilitation for acid burn victims, who often face lifelong physical and psychological disabilities".
-The film Younus participated in directly helped in such legislation being brought forward and passed by the parliament.
+The film directly helped in such legislation being brought forward and passed by the parliament.